gpsuscodewith/katas/library/python-virtual-env/README.md

 ### Prerequisites

-- Bash on linux and WSL/WSL2 or a Mac Shell
+- Bash on linux or WSL/WSL2 or a Mac Shell
 - Install or update Python 3 and pip on your system (3 mins)

    - For Mac: